Hi, I’m Christophe. I started this website as a hobby in 2010 to share my passion for swimming.

 What’s Your Swimming Story?

-I’m sure you also have an interesting swimming story to tell.
-So feel free to share it in the comments below…
+Do you have an interesting story about swimming to tell?
+Feel free to share it in the comments below…